loopbackio/loopback-datasource-juggler/README.md

 * The short name of the connector module, such as 'oracle', which will be converted to 'loopback-connector-<shortName>'
 * A local module under ./connectors/<connectorName> folder

-## Generic connector implmentations

-A connector module can implement the following methods to interact with the datasource.

-    exports.initialize = function (dataSource, postInit) {

-        var settings = dataSource.settings || {}; // The settings is passed in from the dataSource

-        var connector = new MyConnector(settings); // Construct the connector instance dataSource.connector = connector; // Attach connector to dataSource
-        connector.dataSource = dataSource; // Hold a reference to dataSource

-        /**
-         * Connector instance can have an optional property named as DataAccessObject that provides
-         * static and prototype methods to be mixed into the model constructor.
-The property can be defined
-         * on the prototype.
-         */
-        connector.DataAccessObject = function {};

-        /**
-         * Connector instance can have an optional function to be called to handle data model definitions.
-         * The function can be defined on the prototype too.
-         * @param model The name of the model
-         * @param properties An object for property definitions keyed by propery names
-         * @param settings An object for the model settings */ connector.define = function(model, properties, settings) {
-            ...
-        };

-        connector.connect(..., postInit); // Run some async code for initialization
-        // process.nextTick(postInit);
-    }

-Another way is to directly export the connection function which takes a settings object.

-    module.exports = function(settings) {
-        ...
-    }

-## CRUD connector implmentations

-To support CRUD operations for a model class that is attached to the dataSource/connector, the connector needs to provide the following functions:

-    /**
-     * Create a new model instance
-     */
-    CRUDConnector.prototype.create = function (model, data, callback) {
-    };

-    /**
-     * Save a model instance
-     */
-    CRUDConnector.prototype.save = function (model, data, callback) {
-    };

-    /**
-     * Check if a model instance exists by id
-     */
-    CRUDConnector.prototype.exists = function (model, id, callback) {
-    };

-    /**
-     * Find a model instance by id
-     */
-    CRUDConnector.prototype.find = function find(model, id, callback) {
-    };

-    /**
-     * Update a model instance or create a new model instance if it doesn't exist */
-    CRUDConnector.prototype.updateOrCreate = function updateOrCreate(model, data, callback) {
-    };

-    /**
-     * Delete a model instance by id
-     */
-    CRUDConnector.prototype.destroy = function destroy(model, id, callback) {
-    };

-    /**
-     * Query model instances by the filter
-     */
-    CRUDConnector.prototype.all = function all(model, filter, callback) {
-    };

-    /**
-     * Delete all model instances
-     */
-    CRUDConnector.prototype.destroyAll = function destroyAll(model, callback) {
-    };

-    /**
-     * Count the model instances by the where criteria */
-    CRUDConnector.prototype.count = function count(model, callback, where) {
-    };

-    /**
-     * Update the attributes for a model instance by id */
-    CRUDConnector.prototype.updateAttributes = function updateAttrs(model, id, data, callback) {
-    };

 ## Installation